Grahp/Website/pages/Contact.md

 I'm [[Grahp|`@grahp`]] everywhere :)

-I have some old repos on Github that people still use, so I can't get rid of them :/

-I'll be on codeberg for the foreseeable future ([https://codeberg.org/Grahp](https://codeberg.org/Grahp)).
+I have some old repos on Github that people still use, so I can't get rid of them, but I'll be on codeberg for the foreseeable future ([https://codeberg.org/Grahp](https://codeberg.org/Grahp)).
 If I ever set up a [[Open Source|git server]], I'll probably use that instead.